tekknolagi/isdt/assignments/02-cli-constructive.md

 You MUST:

+* Be able to build `foo` by running `./build.sh`
+* Only recompile a target if any of its dependencies' modified-time (mtime) is later than the target's mtime
 * Write your program so that it runs under `sh` or `bash`
 * Write your program entirely in one file
 * Include a shebang line at the beginning of your script for either `sh` or `bash`
-* Only recompile a target if any of its dependencies' modified-time (mtime) is later than the target's mtime
-* Be able to build `foo` by running `./build.sh`
 * Use the error-handling practices we encouraged in lecture

 You MUST NOT:

-* Shell out to `make` or any other software that would do substantive work for you
+* Shell out to `make` or `watchman` or `entr` or any other software that would do substantive work for you
 * Modify any of the C source files we provide to you

 You MAY:

 * Print the commands executed by your script as they are executed
-* Take an optional argument to specify what target to build
+* Take an optional argument to `build.sh` to specify what target to build
-* Use (small) standard Unix utilities
+* Use (small) standard Unix utilities.
+When in doubt, ask on Piazza
 * Define functions to make your code more readable
+* Support modifying the build by setting `CC`, `CFLAGS`, `LDFLAGS`, and other assorted environment variables
 * Write data to temporary files as part of your build script.
 If you do, you
   MUST:
   * Use the `mktemp` utility to create them
   * Automatically clean up the temporary files when the build script finishes

-Note: `mktemp` generates a new file with a random name inside `/tmp`, a system directory designed to hold temporary files that don't need to stick around across reboots.
+In general, you MAY go above and beyond if you want to, as long as your extended program still meets the requirements.

 Note: `/bin/sh` points to different shells on different systems but is always guaranteed to be a POSIX-compliant shell; `/bin/bash` is always Bash